 What Almost Every Board Misses About Strategic Planning

 All Boards talk about their strategic plan.
+Board strategic planning is a lofty priority.

 Here’s what almost every Board is missing about strategic planning and their strategic plan: the strategic plan is NOT JUST ONE of the things the Board should be providing oversight on – the strategic plan is literally the definition of EVERYTHING the Board should be providing oversight on.